snort3/libdaq/modules/netmap/README.netmap.md

 pair will be forwarded out the other interface unless dropped by the reader and vice versa.

+For passive operation, simply give a colon-separated list of interfaces to listen on.
+It will end up look the same as the inline specification except without the double colon delimited pair concept.

 IMPORTANT: The interfaces will need to be up and in promiscuous mode in order to function ('ifconfig em1 up promisc').
 The DAQ module does not currently do either of these configuration steps for itself.

 FreeBSD
 -------
-In FreeBSD 10.0, netmap has been integrated into the core OS.
-In order to use it, you must recompile your kernel with the line
+In FreeBSD 11.0, netmap has been integrated into the core OS and compiled into the kernel by default.
+You no longer need to recompile your kernel to add netmap support.

-    device netmap

-added to your kernel config.

 Linux
 -----
+**NOTE: This section is entirely out-of-date and potentially very inaccurate.**

 You will need to download the netmap source code from the project's repository:

     https://code.google.com/p/netmap/